junxit/us-congress-bills-110/bill.md

 > ## § 1325.
 FEMA participation in State disaster claims mediation programs
 >
-> - **(a)** *Requirement to Participate* In the case of the occurrence of a natural catastrophe that may have resulted in flood damage covered by insurance made available under the national flood insurance program and a loss covered by personal lines residential property insurance policy, upon request made by the insurance commissioner of a State (or such other official responsible for regulating the business of insurance in the State) for the participation of representatives of the Director in a program sponsored by such State for nonbinding mediation of insurance claims resulting from a natural catastrophe, the Director shall cause such representatives to participate in such State program, when claims under the national flood insurance program are involved, to expedite settlement of flood damage claims resulting from such catastrophe.
+> - **(a)** *Requirement To Participate* In the case of the occurrence of a natural catastrophe that may have resulted in flood damage covered by insurance made available under the national flood insurance program and a loss covered by personal lines residential property insurance policy, upon request made by the insurance commissioner of a State (or such other official responsible for regulating the business of insurance in the State) for the participation of representatives of the Director in a program sponsored by such State for nonbinding mediation of insurance claims resulting from a natural catastrophe, the Director shall cause such representatives to participate in such State program, when claims under the national flood insurance program are involved, to expedite settlement of flood damage claims resulting from such catastrophe.
 > - **(b)** *Extent of Participation* Participation by representatives of the Director required under subsection (a) with respect to flood damage claims resulting from a natural catastrophe shall include—
 >   - **(1)** providing adjusters certified for purposes of the national flood insurance program who are authorized to settle claims against such program resulting from such catastrophe in amounts up to the limits of policies under such program;
 >   - **(2)** requiring such adjusters to attend State-sponsored mediation meetings regarding flood insurance claims resulting from such catastrophe at times and places as may be arranged by the State;